White Americans: Self-reported ancestry

+Genetics

+A 2015 genetic study published in the American Journal of Human Genetics analyzed the genetic ancestry of 148,789 European Americans.
+The study concluded that British/Irish ancestry is the most common European ancestry among white Americans, with this component ranging between 20% (Wisconsin, Minnesota, North Dakota) and 55% (Mississippi, Tennessee, Arkansas).
+These states strongly correlated with those where the largest number of people identified with "American" ancestry on the census.
+Many white Americans also have ancestry from multiple countries.
+According to the 2022 American Community Survey, 76,678,228 Americans identified with multiple European, Middle Eastern, or North African ancestry groups, with the large majority of these identifying with various European groups.

 Historical and present definitions

 Definitions of who is "White" have changed throughout the history of the United States.

-U.S. census definition
+US census definition

 The term "white American" can encompass many different ethnic groups.
 Although the United States census purports to reflect a social definition of race, the social dimensions of race are more complex than Census criteria.
-The 2000 U.S. census states that racial categories "generally reflect a social definition of race recognized in this country.
+The 2000 US census states that racial categories "generally reflect a social definition of race recognized in this country.
 They do not conform to any biological, anthropological or genetic criteria."

 The Census question on race lists the categories White or European American, Black or African American, American Indian and Alaska Native, Native Hawaiian or Other Pacific Islander, Asian, plus "Some other race", with the respondent having the ability to mark more than one racial or ethnic category.
 The Census Bureau defines White people as follows: